cortex-lab/phy/docs/api.md

 **`AmplitudeView.on_cluster(self, up)`**

 Callback function when a clustering action occurs.
-May be overriden.
+May be overridden.

 Note: this method is called *before* on_select() so as to give a chance to the view to update itself before the selection of the new clusters.